singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 1. Review the summary, verify that the information is correct and complete, and then click **SUBMIT**.

-**Note: This process will take approximately 60 to 120 minutes to complete.**
+>**Note: This process will take approximately 45 to 60 minutes to complete.
+While the Pod is getting deployed, we will now dive into the Azure Portal and get familiarised with different Azure resources that are precreated during the lab provisioning.**
+>**Let's continue to the next task and we will come back here after the Pod is deployed.**

    ![ws name.](media/exb28.png)